 In addition, our ability to receive dividends from our downstream subsidiaries is subject to the ability of each parent corporation within the corporate ownership structure to receive dividends from its respective subsidiary(ies), based upon the subsidiary's domiciliary regulations.
 Argo Re is the primary direct subsidiary of Argo Group and is subject to Bermuda insurance laws.
+Argo

-Argo Ireland is indirectly owned by Argo Re and is a mid-level holding company subject to Irish laws, and its primary subsidiary is Argo Group US, Inc. Argo Group US, Inc. is a mid-level holding company subject to Delaware laws.
+Ireland is indirectly owned by Argo Re and is a mid-level holding company subject to Irish laws, and its primary subsidiary is Argo Group US, Inc. Argo Group US, Inc. is a mid-level holding company subject to Delaware laws.
 Argo Group US, Inc. is the parent of all of our U.S. insurance subsidiaries.

-For the year ended December 31, 2014, Argo Re paid a cash dividend of \$40.9 million to Argo Group which was used to repay an intercompany note.
-For the year ended December 31, 2014, Argo Group US, Inc. received dividends of \$55.2 million from Colony, \$48.8 million from Argonaut Insurance Company and \$20.0 million from Rockwood.
+For the year ended December 31, 2015, Argo Re paid a cash dividend of \$41.0 million to Argo Group which was used to repay intercompany balances related primarily to dividend and interest payments and other corporate expenses.
+Argo Group US did not receive dividends from its US subsidiaries in 2015.

 The payment of dividends by Argo Re is limited under Bermuda insurance laws which require Argo Re to maintain certain measures of solvency and liquidity.
-As of December 31, 2014, the unaudited statutory capital and surplus of Argo Re was estimated to be \$1,278.3 million and the amount required to be maintained was estimated to be \$340.9 million, thereby allowing Argo Re the potential to pay dividends or capital distributions within the parameters of the solvency and liquidity margins.
+As of December 31, 2015, the unaudited statutory capital and surplus of Argo Re was estimated to be \$1,260.1 million and the amount required to be maintained was estimated to be \$345.9 million, thereby allowing Argo Re the potential to pay dividends or capital distributions within the parameters of the solvency and liquidity margins.
 We believe that the dividend and capital distribution capacity of Argo Re will provide us with sufficient liquidity to meet the operating and debt service commitments, as well as other obligations.

-During 2015, Argo Group US, Inc. may be permitted to receive dividends from its subsidiaries as follows: Colony - \$71.7 million, Argonaut Insurance Company - \$39.1 million and Rockwood - \$13.3 million.
+During 2016, Argo Group US, Inc. may be permitted to receive dividends from its subsidiaries as follows: Colony - \$35.0 million, Argonaut Insurance Company - \$41.6 million and Rockwood - \$18.2 million.
 Business and regulatory considerations may impact the amount of dividends actually paid and prior approval of dividend payments may be required.

-On March 7, 2014, each of Argo Group, Argo Group US, Inc., Argo International Holdings Limited, and Argo Underwriting Agency Limited (the "Borrowers") entered into a \$175.0 million Credit Agreement ("New Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent.
-The New Credit Agreement replaced and terminated the original \$150.0 million Credit Agreement.
-The New Credit Agreement provides for a \$175.0 million revolving credit facility with a maturity date of March 7, 2018 unless extended in accordance with the terms of the New Credit Agreement.
-Borrowings under the New Credit Agreement may be used for general corporate purposes, including working capital and permitted acquisitions, and each of the Borrowers has agreed to be jointly and severally liable for the obligations of the other Borrowers under the New Credit Agreement.
+On March 7, 2014, each of Argo Group, Argo Group US, Inc., Argo International Holdings Limited, and Argo Underwriting Agency Limited (the "Borrowers") entered into a \$175 million credit agreement ("Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent.
+The Credit Agreement provides for a \$175.0 million revolving credit facility with a maturity date of March 7, 2018 unless extended in accordance with the terms of the Credit Agreement.
+Borrowings under the Credit Agreement may be used for general corporate purposes, including working capital and permitted acquisitions, and each of the Borrowers has agreed to be jointly and severally liable for the obligations of the other Borrowers under the Credit Agreement.

-The New Credit Agreement contains customary events of default.
-If an event of default occurs and is continuing, the Borrowers could be required to repay all amounts outstanding under the New Credit Agreement.
-Lenders holding at least a majority of the loans and commitments under the New Credit Agreement may elect to accelerate the maturity of the loans and/or terminate the commitments under the New Credit Agreement upon the occurrence and during the continuation of an event of default.
+The Credit Agreement contains customary events of default.
+If an event of default occurs and is continuing, the Borrowers could be required to repay all amounts outstanding under the Credit Agreement.
+Lenders holding at least a majority of the loans and commitments under the Credit Agreement may elect to accelerate the maturity of the loans and/or terminate the commitments under the Credit Agreement upon the occurrence and during the continuation of an event of default.
 No defaults or events of defaults have occurred as of the date of this filing.

-Included in the New Credit Agreement is a provision that allows up to \$17.5 million of the revolving credit facility to be used for letters of credit ("LOCs"), subject to availability.
-On March 7, 2014, the \$0.2 million LOC outstanding under the original \$150.0 Credit Agreement was transferred to the New Credit Agreement.
-As of December 31, 2014, there were no borrowings outstanding and \$0.2 million in LOCs against the New Credit Facility.
+Included in the Credit Agreement is a provision that allows up to \$17.5 million of the revolving credit facility to be used for letters of credit ("LOCs"), subject to availability.
+As of December 31, 2015, there were no borrowings outstanding and \$0.2 million in LOCs against the Credit Facility.